can3p/can3p.github.io/_posts/2018-06-01-client-writeup-logic.md

 I can do any experimentation with the api with help of all the power the language provides.
 And after I [wrapped][lj-api] all service endpoints as functions I literally could do all blog manipulations without leaving the editor.
-It proved to be so useful that I kept the running lisp process for months without any need for a restart.
+It proved to be so stable that I kept the running lisp process for months without any need for a restart.

-The only improvement I made recently was to add unit tests into the toolbox and it works wonderfully with repl-driven development.
+The only improvement I made recently was to add unit tests into the project development workflow and it works wonderfully with repl-driven development.
 Why is it cool?
 With a usual way of developing one of the hardest bits is to recreate an environment where tests happen, and in cases where there is no obvious way to implement something, changing implementation can have a lot of impact on how tests are written.
 With Common Lisp, I can experiment with code freely until I get something working without overhead related to environment and create supporting architecture only after that and I can still run all the tests right there!
 Change a function and recompile only one specific test till everything works and then compile the whole suite to see if everything's in place.

-I'll talk about this bit later, it's so fascinating that I can safely say that it's one of the features that really make me stick to the language, I enjoy every second of it.
+It's so fascinating that I can safely say that it's one of the features that really make me stick to the language, I enjoy every second of it.

 ### Storage